Why Don’t My Legs Tan As Well?

 1. Melanin Production

 The problem is that the skin on your legs produces less melanin than other parts of your body, which is why it is harder to achieve a darker tan on your legs.
-This means that your legs will always tan less than the rest of your body.

 2. Skin Is Thicker

-The skin on your legs is thicker than other areas of your body, such as on your abdomen and arms, and this thickness and the makeup of the skin on your legs mean it is more resistant to UV light, and that UV rays do not penetrate the skin on your legs as easily.
+This thickness and the composition of the skin on your legs make it more resistant to UV light, meaning UV rays do not penetrate the skin on your legs as easily.

-The skin on your legs is also often drier too, so the outer layers are exfoliated more often, which then removes the tan you do have easier.
-Dry skin also does not tan as easily, which further adds to the problem.
+The skin on your legs is also often drier, so the outer layers are exfoliated more often, which then removes the tan you do have more easily.

 3. Shaving And Waxing